mp-se/stirplate/README.md

 [Video of running stir plate](img/speed.mov)

-## Versions

-* 0.7.0 Added a web interface to the device and refactored the API's to match.
-When updating to this version the configuration will be lost, but it's quite simple to change the settings.
-In the WIFI setup you can now only change the device name (mdns network name).

-* 0.6.0 Added support for http endpoints + web api + testsuite + blynk cloud support
-* 0.5.0 Added temp sensor support + pcb layout (pcb has not yet been fully tested)
-* 0.4.0 Added wifi manager/web server to enable config changes via webbrowser/wifi setup.
-* 0.3.0 Some minor refactoring + OTA update from local web server.
-* 0.2.0 First version that is published on github

 ## How it works

 I use a potentimeter (5k) to control the speed, this is read via the Analog input (A0) on the ESP (note that this is limited to max 3.3V) so if it's powered by 5V a voltage divider must be used (R1 is used to limit the input to 3.3V).